ReproNim/reproman/CONTRIBUTING.md

 Easy Issues
 -----------

-A great way to start contributing to NICEMAN is to pick an item from the list of [Easy issues](https://github.com/ReproNim/reproman/labels/easy) in the issue tracker.
+A great way to start contributing to ReproMan is to pick an item from the list of [Easy issues](https://github.com/ReproNim/reproman/labels/easy) in the issue tracker.
 Resolving these issues allows you to start contributing to the project without much prior knowledge.
 Your assistance in this area will be greatly